-You might also want to do an annual heartworm test which costs between $40 and $50.
+You might also want to do an annual heartworm test ranging between $40 and $50.

-Dachshunds are diagnosed with invertible disc disease more than any other dog breed.
+They are most commonly diagnosed with invertible disc disease than any other dog breed.

-This can cause herniated disks in the spine, which cause your dogs lots of pain and even lead to paralysis.
+This can cause herniated disks in the spine, which can give him lots of pain and even lead to paralysis.

-The exact amount your Doxie will eat will depend on his age, gender, and energy level, but you’ll want to provide your dog with high-quality food that can sustain his whole body health.
+The exact amount your Doxie will eat will depend on his age, gender, and energy level, but you’ll want to provide him with high-quality food that can sustain his whole body’s health.